FeatureCloud/app-template/engine/README.md

 in app level, ever

 ## ConfigState
-Many of FeatureCloud apps expect to have Input files, `config.yml` file, and output files.
+Many of FeatureCloud apps expect to have input files, `config.yml` file, and output files.
 All input files should be copied into the same directory inside the docker container to be accessed by the app.
-To facilitate the I/O process `ConfigState` define methods to automatically find the paths to all input and output files with considering the logic(data splits).
+To facilitate the I/O process `ConfigState` defines methods to automatically find the paths to all input and output files considering the logic(data splits).
 Accordingly, it stores values in app internal dictionary for  `smpc_used`, `splits`', `input_files`, and `output_files`.
-It is meant to use `ConfigState` for defining just one state, the `initial` one, first one, to set up all the required values for all following states in the app. `ConfigState` should be used in an app that all other states are defined based on `GeneralState` because it provides paths and splits that are required in other states to process the data.
+It is meant to use `ConfigState` for defining just one state, the `initial` one, first one, to set up all the required values for all following states in the app. `ConfigState` should be used in an app that all other states are defined based on `GeneralState` because it provides paths and splits required in other states to process the data.

 #### def lazy_init()
-After defining the state, for adding new kew-value pairs into the app internal, this method should be called inside run method of the extended state. it ensures that these key-values inside app internal exist and have the right value:
+After defining the state, for adding new key-value pairs into the app internal, this method should be called inside the run method of the extended state.
+It ensures that these key-values inside the app internal exist and have the correct value:
-- `smpc_used`: It's a flag to remember either SMPC was used previously or not.
+- `smpc_used`: It's a flag to remember whether SMPC was used previously or not.
 It will be handled internally by the `GneralState` methods.
-- `splits`: names of different split for each data part which can be used to keep the order of processing them.
+- `splits`: names of different splits for each data part that can be used to keep the order of processing them.
-- `input_files`: paths to of different input data with considering number of splits.
+- `input_files`: paths to of different input data with considering several splits.
-- `output_files`: paths to of different output data with considering number of splits.
+- `output_files`: paths to of different output data with considering several splits.

 #### read_config()
 Read config.yml file it looks for `mode` and `dir` in `logic` part of the file,